Tara Singh (activist): Political career

 Singh was ardent in his desire to promote and protect the cause of Sikhism.
 This often put him at odds with civil authorities and he was jailed on 14 occasions for civil disobedience between 1930 and 1966.
 Early examples of his support for civil disobedience came through his close involvement with the movement led by Mahatma Gandhi.
 He became a leader of the Shiromani Akali Dal (SAD) political party, which was the major force in Sikh politics, and he was similarly involved with the Shiromani Gurdwara Parbandhak Committee (Supreme Committee of Gurdwara Management), an apex body that dealt with the Sikh places of worship known as gurdwaras.

+He was instrumental in getting the Sikh State resolution passed by Akali Dal under his leadership in 1946, which declared Punjab as the natural homeland of the Sikhs.
+He also advocated for a "Azad Punjab" (Free Punjab) before demanding the independent nation of "Sikhistan" at the time.
+He later led their demand for a Sikh-majority state in East Punjab.
+A devout worker for the cause of Sikh religious and political integrity, Tara Singh often found himself in opposition to Indian Government.
+He was jailed for civil disobedience 14 times between 1930 and 1966.
+In the 2020 biography of former Punjab CM Partap Singh Kairon, it has been documented that Tara Singh revived his demand for a separate nation for Sikhs after Independence.
+In 2018, his granddaughter in law mentioned that Master Tara Singh’s “dream of an autonomous Sikh state in India remains unfulfilled.”

 Partition of India

-As with other Sikh organisations, Singh and his Shiromani Akali Dal (SAD) condemned the Lahore Resolution and the movement to create Pakistan, viewing it as welcoming possible persecution; he thus strongly opposed the partition of India, saying that him and his party would fight "tooth and nail" against the concept of a Pakistan.
+As with other Sikh organisations, Singh and his Shiromani Akali Dal (SAD) condemned the Lahore Resolution and the movement to create Pakistan, viewing it as welcoming possible persecution; he thus strongly opposed the partition of India, saying that he and his party would fight "tooth and nail" against the concept of a Pakistan.